What is Inventory?

 Inventory is classified as an asset in a business and as such, needs to be carefully managed.
 A major part of a business’s cash resources can be tied up in its stock holding.

-Ensuring that the products that a business sells are available without being over stocked is critical.
+Ensuring that the products that a business sells are available without being overstocked are critical.
 Being unable to fulfil a customer’s order results in lost revenue and often in a lost customer.
-On the other hand, having too much stock ties up cash resources, can result in issues with warehouse space and, depending on the product, may risk stock write offs due to expiry dates being reached.
+On the other hand, having too much stock ties up cash resources, can result in issues with warehouse space and, depending on the product, may risk stock write-offs due to expiry dates being reached.

-Stock shrinkage or wastage should also be carefully monitored as this is effectively an asset write off and impacts the profitably of a business.
+Stock shrinkage or wastage should also be carefully monitored as this is effectively an asset write off and impacts the profitability of a business.

 Knowing exactly what the cost is of the inventory a business sells is critical to determine what the selling price should be in order for the business to be profitable.
 It is rarely as simple as just putting a mark-up on a cost price.